cademirci/cademirci.github.io/_posts/2019-08-20-linux'ta-ptyhon-ile-github-page-otomasyonu.md

     ~$ ghp My New Post About Something

-After type that, a markdown file with usage date as *2019-08-20-my-new-post-about-something.md* apprears in the GitHub Page's *_posts* directory, filled within:
+After type that, a markdown file with usage date as *2019-08-20-my-new-post-about-something.md* appears in the GitHub Page's *_posts* directory, filled within:

     ---
     layout: post